Skip to main content

 Covered entities are defined as health plans, health care clearinghouses, and most health care providers.
 An employer, in its capacity as an employer, is not a covered entity under HIPAA.

-The applicability of HIPAA to a program hinges entirely on its structure.
+The applicability of HIPAA to a workplace wellness program hinges entirely on its structure.
 Many wellness programs are offered as part of an employer-sponsored group health plan.
 In this scenario, the wellness program is an extension of the health plan, which is a HIPAA-covered entity.

-The collected through the program, including data from a fitness tracker, is considered Protected Health Information (PHI) and is shielded by HIPAA’s Privacy and Security Rules.
+The health information collected through the program, including data from a fitness tracker, is considered Protected Health Information (PHI) and is shielded by HIPAA’s Privacy and Security Rules.
 The employer, acting as the plan sponsor, may only receive this information in a summarized, de-identified format that does not reveal individual identities, unless an employee provides explicit written authorization for its release.

 A different set of rules applies when an employer offers a wellness program directly to its employees, completely separate from any group health plan.
 In this case, the health information collected is not considered PHI.
 HIPAA’s protections do not extend to this data.